mingster/riben.life/web/doc/NOTIFICATION/FUNCTIONAL-REQUIREMENTS-NOTIFICATION.md

 **FR-NOTIF-082:** Store-level notification method enable/disable settings must respect system-wide notification disable:

-- If system-wide notifications are disabled, all store-level methods are effectively disabled regardless of store settings
+- If system-wide notifications are disabled, all channels (built-in and plugins) are effectively disabled regardless of store settings
+- Built-in channels (on-site, email) cannot be disabled by store admins, but are affected by system-wide disable
+- Plugin channels can only be enabled by store admins if the plugin is enabled system-wide
 - Store admins should see an indicator that system-wide notifications are disabled

 #### 3.5.3 System-Level Preferences